 This exciting new partnership allows Boise State faculty to work one-on-one with Conversation editors to write and publish short articles (800-1,000 words) on topics related to their research, while potentially reaching millions of readers.

 Several Boise State faculty already have contributed to The Conversation, including: Brittany Brand on the unexpected eruption of Chile’s Calbuco volcano; Steven Feldstein on fatal U.S. airstrikes under the Trump administration; Jen Schneider on the coal industry’s rhetorical playbook; Jodi Brandt on our global sand crisis; John Freemuth (a prolific contributor) most recently on Interior Sec.
 Zinke’s proposal to shrink national monuments; Troy Rohn on public fears about early-onset Alzheimer’s; Justin Vaughn on George W.’s legacy during Jeb Bush’s presidential run; and Shelton Woods on the history behind Philippine President Duterte’s Obama insult.

-This is just a sample of the great work faculty already have published on The Conversation; for a complete list of Boise State contributions, click here.
+This is just a sample of the great work faculty already have published on The Conversation; for a complete list of Boise State contributions, see The Conversation: Boise State.

 Now that Boise State is a supporting member, The Conversation wants to hear from you: our faculty and academic researchers.
 Please see below on how to pitch a story, or contact Cienna Madrid at CiennaMadrid@Boisestate.edu with questions.